 Non-exempt means an employee is not exempted from overtime pay.
 Employees in this category typically receive hourly wages for their work and are entitled to overtime pay.
 The overtime pay must be at one-and-a-half times the normal wage rate.

-As a business owner, you must understand how to calculate the salary of an exempt vs non-exempt employee.
-This will enable you to ensure that your employee payment complies with the appropriate legal standards.
+As a business owner, you must understand how to calculate an exempt vs. non-exempt employee's salary.
+This will ensure that your employee payment complies with the appropriate legal standards.
 You can integrate a payroll solution into your business to help you manage and automate your payroll processes.

 For a better understanding, let us take for instance an employee who worked for 56 hours in the third week of February 2021.

 We assume that the employee's regular pay rate is $20 per hour.

 The standard work-week hours are 40 hours per week.
 So, this employee worked 16 hours overtime for the week (56 - 40).

 Regular pay = 40 x $20 = $800